dylanmooney62/laravel-blog/content/blog/deleting-posts.md

 - title
 - action

-Next I create an an alpine object that contains all the data for modal logic.
+Next I create an alpine object that contains all the data for modal logic.

 ```html